C++20 Modules

 When working with large projects and the #include directive, it became important to separate code into header files and implementation files to keep compile times down.

 With modules, compile times are a less important consideration.
-However, many will still want to implement this separation for code organization reasons.
+However, many will still want to maintain this separation for code organization reasons.

 Below, we show two approaches to this.
 First, we move the public interface to the top of the file, with implementations at the bottom: